 Consideration of an idea for the Ministry Project should begin early in the program.
 The Ministry Project will be discussed during the Orientation.
 The candidate should submit a Ministry Project Proposal (see Forms folder: 08Ministry Project) to the D.Min. office one month before the start the Project Seminar (DM422).
-The Cohort Director will appoint the candidate's Ministry Project Committee after receiving the proposal.
+The Cohort Director will appoint the candidate's Ministry Project Committee after the candidate has passed the Project seminar (DM422).